All Is Not Happily Ever After

 And he is wholly desirable.

 This is my beloved and this is my friend,

 O daughters of Jerusalem.”

-Her answer echoes Solomon’s description of her on their wedding-night.
-He is important to her because he is the handsomest man around.
+Her answer echoes Solomon’s description of her on their wedding night.
+He is important to her because he is the most handsome man around.
 She describes him from head to toes.
-He has the golden complexion of an outdoors man with raven black hair of tightly packed curls.
+He has the golden complexion of an outdoorsman with raven black hair of tightly packed curls.
 His eyes are a peaceful gray and the whites of his eyes are like milk.
 The cologne he wears on cheeks is wonderful to enjoy and his kisses are tender, soft, and fragrant.
 His hands are solid and beautiful.
 His abdomen looks like it was carved and he is lovely to behold (in other words, he is in great shape).
 He has strong legs that carry him with great endurance.